Earned income tax credit: Overview

-As of 2022, 30 states and DC have enacted state EITCs: California, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, New Jersey, New Mexico, New York, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, Vermont, Virginia, Washington, and Wisconsin.
+As of 2025, 31 states and DC have enacted state EITCs: California, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, New Jersey, New Mexico, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, Washington, and Wisconsin.
 Some of these state EICs are refundable, and some are not.
 In addition, a few small local EITCs have been enacted in San Francisco, New York City, and Montgomery County, Maryland.

 EITC phases in slowly, has a medium-length plateau, and phases out more slowly than it was phased in.
 Since the credit phases out at 21% (more than one qualifying child) or 16% (one qualifying child), it is always advantageous to the taxpayer to have one more dollar of actual salary or wages considering the EITC alone.
 However, investment income is handled far less gracefully, as one more dollar of income can result in a sudden and complete loss of the credit.
 If the EITC is combined with multiple other means-tested programs such as Medicaid or Temporary Assistance for Needy Families, it is possible that the marginal tax rate approaches or exceeds 100% in rare circumstances depending on the state of residence; conversely, under certain circumstances, net income can rise faster than the increase in wages because the EITC phases in.